John Krolewski, MD, PhD - Program Leader

 Fax: 716 845-1698

-The Cancer Genetics and Genomics Program is committed to fostering intra- and inter-programmatic and collaborative innovative studies that focus on functional genomics.
-The overall goal of the Cancer Genetics and Genomics Program is to identify and characterize genetic and genomic changes that drive and/or predict cancer initiation, progression or therapeutic response, thus developing new therapeutic targets.
+The Genetics and Genomics Program is committed to fostering intra- and inter-programmatic and collaborative innovative studies that focus on functional genomics.
+The overall goal of the Genetics and Genomics Program is to identify and characterize genetic and genomic changes that drive and/or predict cancer initiation, progression or therapeutic response, thus developing new therapeutic targets.
 Historically, much of the focus in this Program has been in basic research and discovery; more recently the goal has been broadened to encourage involvement by Program members in translational and clinical studies.
 The Program’s central themes are:

 1) Cancer Gene, Signatures and Pathway Discovery

 The program is led by John Krolewski, MD, PhD.
 The Genetics and Genomics Program has longstanding strength in basic cancer genetic discovery and functional genomics research.
 Innovative new projects are promoted by the establishment of cutting-edge genetic screening, sequencing and bioinformatics platforms, and by Genetics and Genomics-led projects that emphasize highly collaborative studies that will yield new grants and/or high-impact publications.

 The Genetics and Genomics Program has 30 members with expertise in mouse models of cancer, molecular analysis of human cancer, genetics and pathways controlling metastasis, epigenomics, bioinformatics and molecular pathology, all of which are fully integrated into the themes within the Program.
 The Program members come from ten departments at Roswell Park.